WB Cong seeks AICC nod for formal dialogue with Siddiqui for alliance | Politics

 CPI-M Politburo member Md Salim has also starteddiscussions with Siddiqui, he said.

-''He (Siddiqui) is popular for his oratory skills amongMuslims, as well as dalits and tribals,'' Mannan said addinglakhs of people gather at his meetings in minority, tribal anddalit areas '' Mannan's letter said.
+'He (Siddiqui) is popular for his oratory skills amongMuslims, as well as dalits and tribals,' Mannan said in hisletter and added that lakhs of people gather at his meetingsin minority, tribal and dalit areas.

-He said of the 30 per cent Muslim population in state,Bengali speaking Muslims is 90 per cent which is thetraditional vote bank of Congress.
+Stating that 30 per cent of the population in thestate are Muslims, he said of them 90 per cent are Bengalispeaking and are the traditional vote bank of the Congress.

+The 34-year-old Pirzada told reporters ''It is apositive development.
+But it is too early for us to comment onthe issue.

-In a development that might upset political equationsin Bengal, Pirzada Abbas Siddiqui of Furfura Sharif of Hooghlydistrict floated the new political outfit on January 21floated contending that he wishes to be the kingmaker afterthe assembly polls due in April-May.
+In a development that might upset political equationsin highly polarised West Bengal, Pirzada Abbas Siddiqui, whoheads the Furfura Sharif in Hooghly district, floated hispolitical outfit on January 21 contending that he wished to bethe kingmaker after the assembly polls due in April-May.

-The influential Muslim cleric, who became the firstreligious leader in West Bengal to take the plunge intopolitics, had said Indian Secular Front plans to contest theelections.
+The influential cleric, who became the first religiousleader in West Bengal to take the plunge into politics, hadsaid Indian Secular Front plans to contest the elections.

 The Pirzada had also exuded confidence of a possibletie-up with the Left-Congress alliance.